jaeddy/u87Recon/docs/workflow.md

 Data processing steps for model generation, with inputs and outputs for each script used, organized by iteration/version.

+**Note:** there were earlier iterations of the workflow as well (i.e., prior to `0.5`), including multiple permutations of U87 model building with MBA and mCADRE.
+These earlier iterations weren't particularly fruitful (not that the latter versions were much better), and they represent effort from quite a long time ago (2011 and earlier).
+As such, I've opted not to add or describe any code or files from these iterations in the repository.

 ## Iteration `1.0`

 This is the most complete version of the workflow, which actually resulted in a draft U87 model and included some subsequent simulations.
 I believe that the problem I ultimately ran into with this iteration was that imbalances in Recon 2 allowed for "free" growth (i.e., production of biomass with *no* inputs).
 After putting the project on hold for several months after my defense, I made another push with version `1.5` described below.
 The more recent iteration, however, also ended due to frustration with the reference human model (Recon 2).